-According to the tribal story, about 6-7 centuries back a group of tribes went for hunting.
-There they found a little girl (Sammakka) lying among the tigers and emitting light.
-The Head of the tribe adopted and raised as a chief.
-Sammakka became a savior for the tribal of that region.
-She got married to Pagididda Raju, the tribal chief and follower of Kakatiyas.
-They are having three children Saralamma, Nagulamma, and Jampanna.
+According to the tribal story, about 6-7 centuries back, tribes went hunting.
+They found a little girl (Sammakka) lying among the tigers and emitting light.
+The head of the tribe was adopted and raised as a chief.
+Sammakka became a saviour for the tribal of that region and married Pagididda Raju, the tribal leader and follower of Kakatiyas.
+They have three children Saralamma, Nagulamma, and Jampanna.

 Due to a lack of rains in this region, the head Pagididda Raju failed to pay taxes to the Kakatiya King Prathapa Rudra.
-The king sent his army to collect the taxes from the tribe and this led to a war between tribes and Kakatiyas.
-Saralamma, Nagulamma, Jampanna, and Pagididda Raju fought and died in the battle to protect their region.
+The king sent his army to collect the taxes from the tribe, leading to a war between tribes and Kakatiyas.
+Saralamma, Nagulamma, Jampanna, and Pagididda Raju fought and died to protect their region.

-The people of the tribe went into the forest in search of Sammakka and found a box with Kumkum, a few bangles, and footprints of the tiger.
-The most shocking, that was the same place where Sammakka found it to the head of the tribe.
+The people of the tribe went into the forest to search Sammakka and found a box with Kumkum, a few bangles, and footprints of the tiger.
+The most shocking was the same place where Sammakka found it to the head of the tribe.
 The tribes host a festival to her for her bravery in protecting the tribe.

 Sammakka Saralamma Jathara is a tribal festival celebrated once in two years during Magha Masam.
-The Jathara held for four days and also popular as Medaram Jathara.
-People come from all over the country and especially from the states of Telangana, Andhra Pradesh, Maharashtra, Madhya Pradesh, and Chhattisgarh to celebrate the Jathara.
+The Jathara, held for four days and is famous as Medaram Jathara.
+People come from all over the country, especially Telangana, Andhra Pradesh, Maharashtra, Madhya Pradesh, and Chhattisgarh, to celebrate the Jathara.

 The Jathara celebrated without any Vedic or Brahmanic impact.
 The tribal people perform their rituals and celebrate the Jathara.
 Devotees offer Bangaram (Jaggery) of their weights to the deities during the Jathara.